 Once your institution has addressed the areas that directly affect students’ learning experiences, you can consider applying CRRSAA and ARP funds to IT infrastructure investments that create more efficient experiences for your students and staff.
 These include:

 - Outdoor wireless connectivity: Due to social distancing from COVID-19, a well-established wireless outdoor network can help students participate in class from areas like the campus quad.

 - Electronic document management solutions: Higher ed faculty and staff still spend too much time uploading files, searching for documents and running processes by hand.
 To free staff up for more important tasks, your school should have a platform that allows it to scan, store and index all documents electronically.

 - Self-service capabilities: Most of today’s students expect to manage all their needs online.
 Your institution should offer students more online self-service capabilities, so they don’t have to wait for staff to manually process a request.

 - Cloud migration: By migrating your institution’s core applications and systems to the cloud, learning can continue even if the physical campus is closed for some reason.

 Improve the student experience through investments in digital technology

 Your institution’s first priority for new COVID-19 relief funds is surely to provide the immediate support that your students, faculty and staff need to keep operations and learning running smoothly.
-But with the additional flexibility the CRRSAA offers, there’s a great opportunity to build upon the digital transformation that has occurred over the last year to offer more student-centric learning experiences that can enable long-term sustainability.
+But with the additional flexibility the CRRSAA and ARP offer, there’s a great opportunity to build upon the digital transformation that has occurred over the last year to offer more student-centric learning experiences that can enable long-term sustainability.

 Collegis Education has worked for many years with a wide variety of institutions on the deployment of online and hybrid programs, as well as the management of their technology ecosystems.
 If your college or university lacks the IT resources, governance or expertise necessary to support any or all of these investment areas, we can help.